When it comes to content marketing, it can seem like B2C companies are the only ones who have the flexibility and scope to dig into the concept.

 This idea goes back to personalizing your messaging when appropriate, making a point to add value to your content, and doing what you can to go the extra mile.

-This could look like interactions with your clients on social media, finding creative ways to let them know you appreciate their feedback, or hyper-personalizing your email messaging to relate to them directly.
+This could look like interactions with your clients on social media, finding creative ways to let them know you appreciate their feedback, building customer satisfaction with reviews, or hyper-personalizing your email messaging to relate to them directly.

 Always look for the next best thing